quanxiaoxiao/resource-curd/readME.md

-# Node.js 文件系统操作工具库文档
+# Node.js File System Utility Library Documentation

-## 概述
+## Overview

-该工具库提供了一系列用于处理文件和目录的 Node.js 函数。这些函数可以帮助你读取文件内容、获取文件元数据、遍历目录、检查文件类型等。以下是每个函数的详细说明和使用示例。
+This utility library provides a collection of Node.js functions for handling files and directories.
+These functions allow you to read file content, retrieve file metadata, traverse directories, check file types, and more.
+Below is the detailed documentation for each function, along with usage examples.

-## 函数列表
+## Function List

 1. **readResourceOfPathname**
 2. **readDirs**